Surgical Tech Information Session Dates:

 - Gain valuable hands-on experience before you graduate.

 - Complete your degree at a fraction of the cost as compared to a private school.

 - Start now!
-New classes begin in the fall and spring semester.
+New classes begin in the fall semester.

 Careers in Surgical Technology